Here's a look at some of the stories, columns and features in our November edition.

-Pick up a copy at Brewster Marketplace, Rusty Relic (Brewster); Caso's, Okanogan IGA (Okanogan); Gene's Harvest Foods (Omak); Frontier Foods, Paw's Produce (Oroville); Grant's Market, Beyers Market, The Junction, Wild Rose Floral Design (Tonasket).
+Pick up a copy at Brewster Marketplace, Rusty Relic (Brewster); Caso's, Okanogan IGA (Okanogan); Gene's Harvest Foods (Omak); Frontier Foods, Paw's Produce (Oroville); Grant's Market, Beyers Market, The Junction (Tonasket).

 Success, life lessons